 The similarities found in the responses of Padina and sea urchin abundance between tropical and temperate vent systems increases confidence in predictions of the ecological impacts of ocean acidification over a large geographical range.

 Johnson VR, Brownlee, C, Rickaby REM, Graziano M, Milazzo M, Hall-Spencer, JM (2011) Responses of marine benthic microalgae to elevated CO2.
 Mar Biol doi: 10.1007/s00227-011-1840-2

 Johnson VR, Russell BD, Fabricius KF, Brownlee C, Hall-Spencer JM (2012) Temperate and tropical brown macroalgae algae thrive despite decalcification along natural CO2 gradients.
 Global Change Biology doi: 10.1111/j.1365-2486.2012.02716.x

 Bite-size paper: Ocean acidification has diverse effects on zooplankton, damaging coral reefs

 What does ocean acidification look like?

-In this video, produced by the BBC, Jason Hall-Spencer, professor of Marine Biology at Plymouth University, shows BBC environment correspondent Matt McGrath the potential impact through two experiments at London's Aquarium.
+In this video, produced by the BBC, Jason Hall-Spencer, Professor of Marine Biology at the University, shows BBC environment correspondent Matt McGrath the potential impact through two experiments at London's Aquarium.